Pymmdrza/LitecoinCracker/.github/README.md

 ## Configuration

+> [!NOTE]
-Configuration is managed through the `Config` dataclass.
+> Configuration is managed through the `Config` dataclass.
 Modify these values to customize behavior:

 ```python
 @dataclass(frozen=True)